 "Righteous Father, the world does not know you, but I know you; and these know that you have sent me I made your name known to them, and I will make it known, so that the love with which you have loved me may be in them, and I in them."

-Jesus urged his followers towards a shared vision of goodness, kindness, peace and justice.
-Basically, this unity was to be modelled upon that of the Holy Trinity.
-Jesus in turn will share with his disciples the glory given to him by the Father before the world began, "so that your love for me may live in them, and I may live in them."
-Looking at some of the barriers raised by our Church leadership, one may wonder if they remember that unity is to be sought by generous dialogue, not imposed by punitive authority.
-Jesus puts before us a vision that should lead us to unite around his table.
-It is a desire that he personally holds dear, "with I in them, and you Father in me, may their unity be complete."
+Looking at the barriers often raised against ecumenical unity, we must hope our leaders realise that unity can only be reached by generous dialogue, not imposed by authority.
+Jesus puts before us a vision that should lead to unity around his table.
+It is a desire that he holds very dear, “with I in them, and you in me, may their unity be complete.”
 If we love him, we must try to make his vision a reality.

 As the Father’s love for Jesus is constant, so his love for us is constant and reliable.
 What is asked is that we remain in his love.
 Those priveleged to be with him at the last supper did not remain in communion with him during his passion.
 With the exception of the Beloved Disciple, they all abandoned him.
 The first question that the risen Jesus asked Peter was, significantly, “Do you love me?” giving Peter the opportunity to return to his first loyalty and renew his commitment to Jesus.
 We will consider that encounter tomorrow.